 Despite slipping some during season two, the Chicago Med TV show was never in danger of being cancelled.
 The third member of Dick Wolf’s Chicago TV series franchise remained a top 10 demo performer and was the third most-watched scripted NBC TV show in the 2016-17 television season.
 It seems this third season is just what the doctor ordered, but will the ratings stay strong?
 Could Chicago Med be cancelled or is it certain to be renewed for season four?
-Stay tuned.
+Stay tuned. *Update below.

 An NBC medical drama, Chicago Med stars Nick Gehlfuss, Torrey DeVitto, Colin Donnell, Norma Kuhling, Oliver Platt, Rachel DiPillo, Brian Tee, S. Epatha Merkerson, Yaya DaCosta, Marlyne Barrett, and Norma Kuhling.
 Mekia Cox and Roland Buck III guest star.
 The story follows the doctors, nurses, and staff of the state of the art Gaffney Chicago Medical Center.
 As a team, they rise to the Windy City’s most urgent medical challenges while working through confounding ethical quandaries.
 The series also features crossovers with Chicago Fire and Chicago PD.